 |Latest Working Papers

-WP198: International Trade and Productivity Growth: Evidence from Organised Manufacturing Sectors in India, R. Rijesh, February 2017
+WP198: International Trade and Productivity Growth: Evidence from the Organised Manufacturing Sector in India, R. Rijesh, February 2017

 WP197: Demonetisation: Macroeconomic Implications for Indian Economy, Santosh Kumar Das & Pradymna Shankar Rawat, February 2017